Lazytrackz/search_engine/README.md

 *- request: ... is empty* - if the request doesn't have any words

-*- request: ... over the limit* -  if the field "request" in request.json has more than 1000 requests
+*- request: ... limit is exceeded* -  if the field "request" in request.json has more than 1000 requests

 *- requests.json is not found* - if file request.json wasn't found